Massachusetts Pet Lemon Law

 Understanding Massachusetts’ Pet Purchaser Protection Laws:

-Consumers who purchase a dog that becomes ill, dies, or is found to have a congenital problem have two options.
+If a dog purchased from a licensed pet shop becomes ill, dies, or is found to have a congenital problem, consumers have two options.

 - Return the animal for a full refund of the purchase price.